 'Henry Green', in Adrian Poole (ed.), The Cambridge Companion to English Novelists (CUP, 2009)

-'The Historical Background', in Janet Todd (ed.), The Cambridge Companion to 'Pride and Prejudice' (CUP, forthcoming 2013)
+'The Historical Background', in Janet Todd (ed.), The Cambridge Companion to 'Pride and Prejudice' (CUP, 2013)

-'Philip Roth's Kinds of Writing', in Fiona Green and Bharat Tandon (eds), Writing for The New Yorker: Critical Essays on an American Periodical (Edinburgh University Press, forthcoming 2014)
+'Philip Roth's Kinds of Writing', in Fiona Green (ed.), Writing for The New Yorker: Critical Essays on an American Periodical (Edinburgh University Press, 2015)

-'Strips of Essayism: Eliot, Hardy, and Victorian Essay-Writing', in Kathryn Murphy and Thomas Karshan (eds), Of Essays (forthcoming 2014)
+'Strips of Essayism: Eliot, Hardy, and Victorian Essay-Writing', in Kathryn Murphy and Thomas Karshan (eds), The Literary Essay (forthcoming 2016)

 More than sixty pieces for The Times Literary Supplement, from 1994 to the present